To Heart 2: Dungeon Travelers: Anime

-Two OVAs for To Heart 2: Dungeon Travelers were produced by Aquaplus and Chaos Project, the first episode was released on February 22, 2012, and the second was released on July 25, 2012.
+Two OVAs for To Heart 2: Dungeon Travelers were produced by Aquaplus and Chaos Project, and were released in 2012: the first was on February 22, and the second on July 25.
 The anime was directed by Jun'ichi Sakata.
 The opening theme is "Niji Iro no Mirai" by Suara, and the two endings are "Tada Hitotsu no Hoshi" by Rena Uehara and "Kono Sekai ni" by Akari Tsuda.

 Reception

+On reviewing the 2024 PC version, Daniel Joseph of NookGaming described the story as frivolous but funny and praised the gameplay, despite having some issues such considering the dungeon design as frustrating.

 Sequels

 A sequel to To Heart 2: Dungeon Travelers has been published by Aquaplus and developed by Sting, titled Dungeon Travelers 2 was released for the PlayStation Portable and PlayStation Vita on March 27, 2013.
 It consists of the same gameplay and system but featured different characters.
 Another PlayStation Vita game titled Dungeon Travelers 2-2, a sequel to Dungeon Travelers 2, was released on April 20, 2017.